-17. Be prepared to quote examples of your achievements to back up claims you make about your attributes – make sure that you know everything you wrote on your CV well, because you are bound to be asked about it.
+17. Be prepared to quote examples of your achievements to back up claims you make about your attributes – make sure you know everything you wrote on your CV well because you’re bound to be asked about it.

-19. Prepare questions on matters you need to know about the job title, overall purpose, tasks, responsibilities, your immediate line manager, and methods used for judging your progress.
+19. Prepare questions on things you need to know about the job title, overall purpose, tasks, responsibilities, your immediate line manager and methods used for judging your progress.

-20. Read LawCareers.Net’s advice on how to prepare for a virtual interview.
+20. Read LawCareers.Net’s advice on how to handle scenario-based questions at training contract interviews. .

 At the interview

-21. Relax and act naturally – maintain good eye contact with the interviewer(s).
+21. Relax and be authentic – maintain good eye contact with the interviewer(s).
 Answer calmly.

 For more advice read ‘LawCareers.Net’s 10 tips for training contract interviews’.